-Response: There was no indication that the bank reconciliations were completed within two months of the statement closing date.
+Response: There was indication that the bank reconciliations were completed within two months of the statement closing date by an electronic date signature printed on the reconciliation.

 b.
 Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and c.
 Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.